charleszheng44/openyurt/docs/proposals/00_openyurt-glossary.md

 ### YurtTunnel

-The network tunnel that helps CloudNodes to send http requests to EdgeNodes located in an isolated network.
+The network tunnel helps CloudNodes to send HTTP requests to EdgeNodes located in an isolated network.

 ### YurtTunnel Server

-The server of the YurtTunnel that run on each CloudNode and redirect http requests to corresponding agents.
+The server of the YurtTunnel runs on each CloudNode and redirects HTTP requests to corresponding agents.

 ### YurtTunnel Agent

-The agent of the YurtTunnel that run on each EdgeNode, receive requests from the YurtTunnel Server and send requests to destination hosts.
+The agent of the YurtTunnel that runs on each EdgeNode receives requests from the YurtTunnel Server and sends requests to destination hosts.

 ### YurtAppManager

-The controller manager that includes the NodePool Controller and the UnitedDeployment Controller.
+The controller manager includes the NodePool Controller and the UnitedDeployment Controller.